 Overlay colors and text

-Add a color filter to all banners with Banner Overlay Color in Header.
+Add a color filter to all banners with the Banner overlay color tweak under Header.

-Choose what text displays on all banners with Banner Content in Header:
+Choose what text displays on all banners with the Banner content tweak under Header:

 - Empty - Displays the banner with no text.